Amine Gemayel: Career

 Amine Gemayel began his career after his graduation practicing as an attorney in 1965.
 He then concentrated on building up his family's newspaper business.
 In a 1970 by-election, he was elected to succeed his deceased uncle, Maurice Gemayel, as a member of the National Assembly; he defeated Fuad Lahoud by a margin of 54% to 41%.
 In 1972, in the last election to be held for 20 years, he was reelected by a large margin.

-In a 1976 diplomatic cable released by WikiLeaks, a US diplomat stated "if I got nothing else from my meeting with Frangie, Chamoun and Gemayel, it is their clear, unequivocal and unmistakable belief that their principal hope for saving Christian necks is Syria.
-They sound like Assad is the latest incarnation of the Crusaders."

 While his younger brother Bashir was regarded as a political radical, espousing the expulsion of Palestinian guerrillas from Lebanese soil and a radical overhaul of the political system, and hinting at a possible peace settlement with Israel, Amine Gemayel was considered more moderate.
 Always a consensus politician, he avoided, at least in his pre-presidential years, alienating Muslim politicians as his brother had done.
-When Bashir Gemayel was assassinated, therefore, Amine was regarded as a natural choice to bring together both the supporters of his slain brother, and his Muslim opponents.
+When Bashir Gemayel was assassinated by a member of the Syrian Social Nationalist Party, therefore, Amine was regarded as a natural choice to bring together both the supporters of his slain brother, and his Muslim opponents.

 On 21 September 1982, he was elected the president of the republic.
 His term in office ended on 22 September 1988 (six years as per the Lebanese Constitution).
 He then joined the Center for International Affairs at Harvard University as a fellow and lecturer (1988–1989).
 He is affiliated with the University of Maryland as a distinguished visiting professor.
 From 1990 to 30 July 2000, he resided in Paris as an exiled leader of the opposition, and lectured extensively on Lebanon and the Middle East in various countries worldwide.
 Since July 2000, he has been living in Lebanon where he pursues his political agenda.